Answers to the 45 questions people ask most

 Traditional CMU needs mortar (skilled masons), rebar grids, and concrete infill — 3 separate skilled trades and ~3 weeks for a single-family shell.
 Lok-N-Blok snaps together: 2 people, 2 days of training, one week to shell.

-How does it compare to concrete?
+How does it compare to conventional concrete block?

 Is it fire resistant?